johnson-darko/shswassce/client/OFFLINE_SUPPORT.md

 ## Summary

 Your app is a Progressive Web App (PWA) with offline support, thanks to the service worker.
 Users can access most features offline after the initial load.
+Attention SHS graduates—your future is calling!

+You’ve worked hard, you’ve conquered WASSCE, and now it’s time to take the next big leap.
+Which programs do you qualify for?
+Do you know each program’s requirements—or do you have to visit over 50 university websites in Ghana just to figure them out?

+Don’t leave your dreams to chance.

+Introducing the SHS WASSCE University Guide—the smart, easy-to-use app built just for Ghana’s brightest graduates.
+Instantly calculate your aggregate, discover every program you’re eligible for, and get all the data you need to make the best choice.

+With this app, you can compare different programs side by side, save your favorites for later, and even explore job prospects for each program.

+No more confusion.
+No more missed opportunities.
+With the SHS WASSCE University Guide, you’re in control—anytime, anywhere, even offline.

+Ready to unlock your future?
+Download the SHS WASSCE University Guide today.
+Your journey to university starts now!

+GPT-4.1 • 0x